gunjandatta/gunjandatta.github.io/dev/request-execution.md

             Title: "Test Item " + i
         })
         // Execute the request
-        // true will wait for the previous request to complete before executing .execute(
+        .execute(
             // Success
             item => {
+                // If you return a promise here,
+                // it will wait for the promise to complete before executing the next request

                 // Save a reference to the item items.push(item);
             },